Mobile Monetization Agenda Interview with Mobyaffiliates

 Admost is integrated with + 30 major ad networks and newcomers are integrating continuously.
 Our sole purpose is to support all publishers from all around the world by cooperating the best ad networks in each country and region.

 What are your main tips for successful mobile monetization?

 To have a successful mobile ad monetization strategy:

-- Spreading your traffic (ad requests) to the multiple ad networks based on the traffic’s GEO and the ad types for distributing the high quality traffic to maximize the conversion efficiency of each ad network.
+- Spreading your traffic (ad requests) to the multiple ad networks based on the traffic’s GEO and the ad types for distributing the high-quality traffic to maximize the conversion efficiency of each ad network.
 Though, managing each ad network from their own dashboard regularly and manually is a really hard and demanding process.

 - Choosing the right ad networks due to your audience’s country distribution is important for preventing the waste of your inventory with low eCPM and fill rate.
 There are dozens of ad networks in the market and they all want to buy your inventory to show their ads.
-Though, the ad network with higher return may not have sufficient amount of campaign or high volume inventory with low return, in addition with the ad networks’ periodical campaigns on specific countries.
-So, distributing your traffic to relevant various ad network due to your ad type and GEO would have better return for your monetization strategy.
+Though, the ad network with higher return may not have a sufficient amount of campaign or high volume inventory with low return, in addition to the ad networks’ periodical campaigns on specific countries.
+So, distributing your traffic to relevant various ad networks due to your ad type and GEO would have a better return for your monetization strategy.